Skip to main content

 Advanced customisation

-• Filter to include or exclude headings containing certain words, phrases, or numbers.
+• Filtering: Use this to include or exclude headings containing certain words, phrases, or numbers.
 Make sure to separate different expressions that you want to filter by typing a comma between each.

 A screenshot of the Include headings with filter for a table of contents in Confluence

-• If you want to use custom styling for your table of contents, you can assign a CSS class name that is referenced in your CSS style sheet.
+• Custom styling: If you want to use custom styling for your table of contents, you can assign a CSS class name that is referenced in your CSS style sheet.

 Now you have everything you need to keep users coming back - and improve the user experience for yourself, too.

-• Ensure accessibility: A table of contents can improve accessibility for users who rely on screen readers or have other accessibility needs, allowing them to navigate the content more efficiently.
+• Ensure accessibility: A TOC can improve accessibility for users who rely on screen readers or have other accessibility needs, allowing them to navigate the content more efficiently.

 • Enhance documentation and knowledge management: In Confluence, a table of contents serves as a roadmap for documenting and organising information, making it easier to maintain and update content over time.

-• Boost searchability: Including a table of contents with relevant keywords and links can make a page easier to find when searching in Confluence.
+• Improve searchability: Including a table of contents with relevant keywords and links can improve the page's visibility and structure, helping users find content more easily.

 Written by